 The Kangaroo Management Advisory Panel is appointed to provide guidance on the plan's management activities to ensure kangaroo populations in NSW remain ecologically sustainable and that the methods of harvesting kangaroos for commercial use are humane.
 The panel is selected for a 5-year term.
 At the end of each term the Coordinator-General of the Department’s Environment, Energy and Science Group invites interested organisations to nominate for the next Kangaroo Management Advisory Panel.

-We choose organisations for the panel to represent key stakeholder groups as required by the management plan.
-We ask the selected organisations to nominate one primary and one alternate representative for the panel.
+Organisations are selected to represent key stakeholder groups as required by the management plan.
+Each organisation is asked to nominate one primary and one alternate representative for the panel.
 Usually only one of the representatives attends each meeting.
 Meetings are usually held twice a year, in October/November and February/March.

 Minutes of meetings are available once ratified by the panel.
 Minutes are ratified, or formally approved, at each biannual meeting.
 The minutes available are those most recently ratified.